We shall not cease from exploration

 Once applicants are selected for admission to Honors in April of their junior year, a more detailed prospectus with bibliography is due mid-May.

 Students accepted into the Honors Program may participate in the voluntary, but fully funded “Bing Honors College”, a residential two-week honors ‘boot camp’ that takes place immediately before the autumn of senior year, usually during the first two weeks of September.
 Confirmed honors students are invited to apply to register online for Bing Honors College in June of their junior year.

 Honors students take 15 units of Honors in their senior year: 5 units (English 196A.
-Senior Honors Seminar) in autumn + 10 thesis units distributed over the winter and spring.
+Senior Honors Seminar) in Autumn + 10 thesis units (English 197.
+Senior Honors Essay) distributed over the Winter and Spring.

 Theses are due May 8.
 About a week later, thesis writers will present their work at an end-of-year conference sponsored by the English department and open to friends, family, faculty, mentors, and the wider Stanford community.
 Plan to invite those who have supported you!